Fahd (armored personnel carrier): Egypt

 The vehicle was originally designed to fit Egyptian requirements by Rheinmetall Landsysteme (then Thyssen-Henschel, part of Rheinmetall DeTech) under the designation TH 390.
 The first prototypes of the vehicle were built in Germany for Egypt.
 Production was undertaken by the Kader Factory for Developed Industries, part of the Arab Organization for Industrialization.
 The production commenced in 1985.
 The first vehicles have been completed in 1986 to enter service with the Egyptian Army.
 The Egyptian Army is believed to have placed an initial order for 300 vehicles with an option of further 110.
 Egypt uses the Fahd for border patrolling, where these vehicles are equipped with extra periscopes, and night vision equipments.
-The Fahd is also used by the Egyptian police and the central security forces; these vehicles are usually the Anti-riot version or the standard APC variant provided with a box-type shield around the commander's hatch.
+The Fahd is also used by the Egyptian National Police and the Central Security Forces; these vehicles are usually the Anti-riot version or the standard APC variant provided with a box-type shield around the commander's hatch.
 The vehicle has been used by Egyptian forces in peace keeping missions, and have served with SFOR in Bosnia and Herzegovina.

 The military, and paramilitary users of the Fahd in Egypt are: